 Desktop computers, of course, are central to ecommerce solutions.
 Recently, however, mobile devices have made ecommerce investment more worthwhile.
 That is to say, people spend more time online than ever, thanks in part to mobile devices.

-Today, ecommerce customers can interact with an online store from anywhere across the earth.
+Today, ecommerce customers can interact with an online store from anywhere.
 They might be on a beach in Bali or the London underground.
-In either cases, you want to be able to sell to them.
+In either case, you want to be able to sell to them.

 Product and service comparison technology, too, is at the heart of ecommerce.
 Today’s ecommerce platforms help you to increase your chances of making sales with internal links between sales pages.